ZenGirl/MinecraftTips/README.md

 - Nether brick fences are much cheaper than wooden ones.
 - A single nether brick fence post keeps animals in and let's you in.
 - Use glass panes not blocks!
+- Use a tool with silk touch enchantment to dig up glass blocks without breaking them.
 - Wooden slabs are fire proof.
 - Endermen can be trapped by pushing them into a minecart.
-- Carry a bucket of milk when fighting witches.
+- Carry a bucket of milk when fighting witches, because milk cures poisoning.
 - Lure creepers into water as it blocks explosions.
 - Always repair enchanted items on an anvil.
 - In desert temples smash the pressure plates first in case a mob accidentally sets off the TNT.
 - Keep neutral mobs away from you by using rails.
 - You can lead mobs into traps with a fishing rod.
 - If you don't care about jungle trees, start a fire as it helps find the temples.
-- Combine multiple enchantment books on an anvil.
+- You can combine multiple enchantment books on an anvil.
 - Witches drop glowstone dust.
 - Preferably use clownfish to tame ocelots as they have very little other uses.
 - Cats scare creepers away.